petereberle/petereberle/projects.md

 # Arts in Health
 * ![](images/aih_fin.jpg)
-* [Arts in Health: First Aid Art Kits](https://artwalla.com/artshealth) is a local intiative founded by [Augusta Sparks Farnum](http://augustasparks.com), an artist in Walla Walla.
+* [Arts in Health: First Aid Art Kits](https://artwalla.com/artshealth) is a local intiative founded by [Augusta Sparks Farnum](http://augustasparks.com), an artist in Walla Walla, Washington.
 In partnership with Providence St. Mary Medical Center, Augusta coordinated with other local artists to make art kits and prompts for COVID-19 patients in hospital and home quarantine.
 She approached ArtWalla to create an online component to house the video portion of the art kits.

-	I created a static page and UI on artwalla.com to serve as the organization's website, tutorial archive and donation portal.
+	I built a static page and UI on artwalla.com to serve as the organization's website, tutorial archive and donation portal.

 	Relevant Articles: *[Union Bulletin](https://www.union-bulletin.com/art-kits/article_58215177-5997-5086-bb07-16197bd73431.html)*, *[Art Place](https://www.artplaceamerica.org/blog/first-responder-first-aid-arts-kit)*, *[University of Florida](https://arts.ufl.edu/in-the-loop/news/arts-in-medicine-student-provides-art-kits-to-covid-19-patients/)*

+	Technologies: HTML, CSS, Javascript

 <!--secondary images-->